BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

 ### **Illegal parking / blocked driveway**

- - Chart the various illegal parking & blocked driveway complaints per month (2012, 2013, 2014, 2015) per description.
+ - Make a pivot table of the various illegal parking & blocked driveway complaints per month (2012, 2013, 2014, 2015) per description.
 See (img/exersize3-piviot-table.jpg) for how to set up this pivot table.
  - Which months have the most illegal parking & blocked driveway service requests?
 Why might this be the case?
  - Where are Community District illegal parking & blocked driveway hot spots?
 You will have to use CartoDB to complete this task.
  - Is there consistency year over year?
 If so, document them in a google doc with Google street view photos.